dimipapadeas/djibouti/docs/Use Cases.md

 ## Mouktar's use cases:

 [UCS-001: Upload new datasets](https://github.com/OpenWIS/djibouti/issues/1)
-UCS-002: Create a Python script to check for 3SD for automatic detection of "bad data" from incoming sources.
+UCS-002: Create a Python script to check for 3SD for automatic detection of "bad data" from incoming sources
 UCS-003: Use the local web application to automatically generate/edit most of HTML content of the dataset page
 UCS-004: The dataset's HTML page automatically generates CSV visualization in the form of a graph
 UCS-005: Enhances HTML pages with JSON-LD information related to Google and AWISC
 UCS-006: Register site-map with AWISC